Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 If you are not in academia, your requirements for workspaces will be different.
 Some suggestions:

 * **Notes**: Just a general workspace for any notes you may have – not necessarily coming from lectures, but maybe your own thoughts, or ideas for stories.
-* **Sources**: Even though, as a journalist, you work less with academic lecture, it is nonetheless important to keep track of where you got your information from.
+* **Sources**: Even though, as a journalist, you might work less with academic literature, it is nonetheless important to keep track of where you got your information from.
 A workspace for your sources with a place for any material or contact details may be great.
 * **Personas**: Authors need to think of convincing background stories for their protagonists and antagonists to keep their prose captivating.
 You might consider collecting these background stories in their dedicated folder.

 ### For Anybody Else